Ramakm/Data-Careers-Handbook-2024/README.md

 9. EDA
 10. Deep Learning

-This is the way i approached my journey. if you feel and wants to follow any other path, its upto you.
+This is the way i approached my journey. if you feel and want to follow any other path, its upto you.

 ### Core
 - [pandas](https://pandas.pydata.org/) - Data structures built on top of [numpy](https://www.numpy.org/).